Embrace Sant Ravidas' ideals to build harmonious, developed India: Adityanath

 In a post on X, Mayawati extended greetings to millions of followers of Sant Ravidas across the country and the world, describing him as one of the great saints of social change.

-Quoting his famous saying 'Man changa to kathauti mein Ganga', she said Sant Ravidas emphasised purity of mind as the path to true happiness and the welfare of society and the nation.
+Quoting his famous saying 'Man changa to kathauti mein Ganga' (if your heart is pure, you don't need to go to holy place to find divinity), she said Sant Ravidas emphasised purity of mind as the path to true happiness and the welfare of society and the nation.

 Sant Ravidas, a medieval poet-saint and social reformer, is revered by followers across the country, including a large number from the Dalit community.

 Through his couplets and sermons, he spoke out against caste-based discrimination.
-He was born in Seer Goverdhanpur village near Varanasi.
 PTI ABN DV DV